Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 Apartment ceilings with water damage can eventually buckle and collapse

-A ceiling leak usually results in serious damage, including:
+A ceiling leak usually results in severe damage, including:

-• Apartment ceilings with water damage can eventually buckle and collapse.
+• Apartment ceilings with water damage weaken and can eventually buckle and collapse.

 • Mold growth takes hold and spreads within 24 hours of the initial damage.